 A sinking fund is money that you’ve saved up before something happens, so you’re thinking ahead and planning for expenses you know are going to pop up.
-Some examples are bills that aren’t paid monthly, car maintenance, and vacations.
+Some examples are bills that aren’t paid monthly, car maintenance, and vacation sinking funds.

 The sinking fund method is recommended by financial guru Dave Ramsey to avoid using credit cards or going further into debt.
-Since it’s something you know you need, you can plan ahead and save up to cover it.
+Since it’s something you know you need, you can plan ahead by saving in certain sinking fund categories, and save up to cover each expense.

 Back to the dishwasher example from before – if it dies, we’ve agreed to save up to buy a new one rather than put the cost on a credit card.
 That is a sinking fund.
 Even better, we could start saving for it now before it dies.
 This way we’re thinking ahead about our money, rather than starting saving after it dies, which could take several months.

 - Bills that are not monthly, like water, sewer, garbage, etc.